Failure in file:base-dir(): "URI has an authority component"

 It's best to avoid trying to convert filenames to URIs by simple prefixing.
 It may sometimes work, but you're very unlikely to get it completely right.
 For example special characters such as spaces and percent-signs in filenames need special treatment.
 Use .NET or Java methods to do the conversion, not string manipulation.

-#12 Updated by Kevon Hayes about 1 month ago
+#12 Updated by Kevon Hayes 6 months ago

 I realize I never gave you the complete file path value of the stylesheet when I called the compile method as shown above.
 It is: file://dev-pri-files1/Root1/PTPDocs/devrelease/Temp/c006fa2b-baef-48ce-8dc6-75c14c73e185/B747-8 QRH SB 20190621/xsl-fo/QRH.xsl